bjtuwjx/rfcs/RFC-0039-decouple-cuda-codes.md

 ## **Next Steps**

+If the RFC proposal is accepted, our team plans to implement it.
+In fact, we have already validated the decoupling and refactoring scheme on PyTorch v2.0.1 and v2.6.0.
+We are eager to continue to implementing and optimizing this solution on the latest PyTorch main branch.

-Implementing this RFC proposal is a two-phase process.
+In summary, implementing this RFC proposal is envisioned as a two-phase process.
 In the short term (phase 1), we shall implement code decoupling and directory restructuring for the CUDA backend.
 In the long term (phase 2), we will integrate more new backends using the proposed plan.

 *Phase 1*: CUDA code decoupling and directory restructuring
 - CUDA code decoupling